LoginRadius/engineering-portal/content/identity/what-is-broken-authentication/index.md

 tags: ["broken authentication","mfa","data security"]
 author: "Deepak Gupta"
 description: "If a hacker successfully logs with stolen credentials, they can misuse your privileges and impact your company's sustainability.
 Authentication protects a consumer's identity by allowing only a verified user to enter into the system.
 But there are numerous ways through which a hacker can impersonate consumers and enter inside the system."
-metatitle: "What is Broken Authentication and How to Prevent It?"
+metatitle: "Understanding Broken Authentication: Risks & Prevention"
-metadescription: "Find what broken authentication is, how it occurs, and the potential risks it poses to user accounts.
-Learn best practices for preventing broken authentication."
+metadescription: "Discover the dangers of broken authentication & session management.
+Learn how to safeguard your accounts.
+Stay secure with expert prevention tips!"
 ---
 ## Introduction

 No matter what online platforms or applications you use, you are never fully protected against cyberattacks.

 Statistics provide testimony to this fact as the number of [data breaches rose by 37% in 2020 ](https://www.theweek.in/news/biz-tech/2020/11/17/india-sees-37-increase-in-data-breaches-cyber-attacks-this-year.html#:~:text=Data%20breaches%20have%20shown%20a,of%202020%20compared%20to%202019.&text=%E2%80%9CIn%20India%2C%20data%20breaches%20have,breaches%20are%20invariably%20not%20reported.)compared to 2019, and the trend is only increasing.